Simanjiro District, Manyara

 Simanjiro District is one of the six districts of the Manyara Region of Tanzania.
 It is bordered to the north by Arusha Region, to the north east by Kilimanjaro Region, to the south east by Tanga Region, to the south by Kiteto District, to the south west by Dodoma Region and to the west by Babati Rural District.
 The district headquarters are located in Orkesumet.
-According to the 2012 Tanzania National Census, the population of Simanjro District was 178,693.
-Simanjiro district is endowed with gemstones with being the only location on the planet that has tanzanite.
-Also Simanjiro was were the first tsavolite was discovered.
+According to the 2022 Tanzania National Census, the population of Simanjro District was 291,169.
+Simanjiro District is endowed with gemstones, being the only location on the planet that has tanzanite.
+Simanjiro was also where the first tsavolite was discovered.

 Administrative subdivisions

 As of 2012, Simanjiro District was administratively divided into 17 wards.

 Demographics

 The 2012 Tanzanian Census reported that the district had a population of 178,693, with an average household size of 4.6 people.
 The 2002 Tanzanian Census reported that the district had a population of 141,676, with an average household size of 4.3 people.

 Many of the district's inhabitants are ethnic Maasai.
 Many of the district's Maasai population are illiterate, have no formal education, and are practicing Christians.